durbank/durbank.github.io/cv/resume.md

 `Sept 2016–Present`
 **Research Scientist: University of Utah**

-*Leveraging remote sensing, spatiotemporal statistics, geochemistry, and computational modeling to explore polar and alpine glacier responses to climate change.
+*Utilized remote sensing, spatiotemporal statistics, geochemistry, and computational modeling to explore polar and alpine glacier responses to climate change.
 Additionally taught both undergraduate and graduate courses in a variety of topics.*

 - Directed three interdisciplinary science teams with diverse expertise across 4 organizations, resulting in 7 publications and the 2021 Excellence in Research Award from the University of Utah